NATIONAL CAMPAIGN TARGETING DROWSY DRIVERS UNDERWAY

 We strongly recommend avoiding driving if you are fatigued.
 Don’t take chance with your life or the lives of innocent people sharing the road.

-If you were injured or a loved one was injured or died in an accident, call the Chicago car accident lawyers at The Deratany Firm today at 800-529-7285 or visit www.lawinjury.com.
+If you were injured or a loved one was injured or died in an accident, call the Chicago car accident lawyers at Deratany & Kosner today at 800-529-7285 or visit lawinjury.com.
 Serving communities throughout Cook County and all of Illinois.